“So how many years have you travelled for so far?”

-“And you said you lived in United Kingdom for a couple of years while studying, right?
-That makes it four man.
-Not two.”
+“And you said you lived in Scotland for a couple of years while studying, right?
+That makes it four years man, and not two.”

 I clearly remember how a small conversation with a fellow traveller made my day, during one of the evenings at Agonda, in South Goa.
 I suddenly felt proud, and moreover realised that I’d always underrated my travel stint.
-It really have been 4 years, accumulatively, that I’ve been exploring the world.
-Though of course I won’t consider myself a traveller for the time I lived in UK, but it wouldn’t be wrong, even if I did!
+It really has been 4 years since I’ve been exploring the world.
+Though of course, I don’t consider myself a traveller for the time I lived in Scotland, it wouldn’t be wrong, even if I did!

-For the first few weeks I felt almost similar to how you feel when you come out of the airport, for the first time, in a new country.
+For the first few weeks after moving to Scotland, I felt similar to how you feel when you come out of the airport, for the first time, in a new country.
 From taxis to traffic lights – everything felt strange.
-I’d enter a supermarket and exit buying a few pack of biscuits, a good combination of bread & jam, and a pack of 12 eggs, because they were the only products that looked familiar.
-This is moreover the case, when you’d dined in a country like India for all your life, and then suddenly one day you wake up somewhere in Europe where people considered fish and chips a proper food.
-You do not believe life can be so different!
+I’d enter a supermarket and exit buying a few packs of biscuits, a good combination of bread & jam, and a pack of 12 eggs because they were the only products that looked familiar.
+A part of it was because I grew up in India for most of my life, and then suddenly one day I ended up somewhere in Europe where people considered fish and chips a proper food.
+There can’t be a bigger cultural change.
+I never believed life can be so different!

-That was more or less my story, at least for the initial few weeks – or months, I can’t remember – when I first landed in UK.
-I sure went there to pursue a college degree, but the experience was no different from that of traveling.
+And that was my story, at least the story for the initial few weeks when I first landed in Scotland.
+I sure went there to pursue a college degree, but the experience was no different from that of travelling to a new place.

-So am I saying that studying abroad is as good an experience as travelling?
+So Studying abroad experience is as good as travelling?

 Perhaps!
 Or perhaps not!

 When you’re in a different country, your mind pulls you towards your own community.
-You look for more Indians (if you’re from India) to speak with, and to share your experiences with, so that you feel at home.
-And it particularly happens when you’re there for a much longer time.
+You look for more Indians (if you’re from India) to speak and share your experiences with so that you feel at home.
+And it particularly happens when you know you’re going to be staying in a new country for a much longer time.

-I remember during my university days, there was a group of Indian students, around 7 of them, who happened to share a dormitory, inside the university campus.
-Now the problem was, because they found a comfort zone in being one among the 7-happy-and-young-Indians-ruling-the-streets-of-Britain, they never felt a need to mix up with other communities – to befriend a German, or hang out with a Chinese.
+I remember during my university days, there was a group of Indian students, around 7 of them, who happened to share a dormitory on the university campus.
+Now because they found a comfort zone in being one among the 7-happy-and-young-Indians-ruling-the-streets-of-Britain, they never felt a need for mixing up with other communities – to befriend a German or hang out with a Chinese.

 Looking Back In Time

 For the initial few months, as I remember, I did nothing exciting.
-I would take a bus straight from my rented flat to the university, and vice-versa, minding my own business.
-I hardly ate out, or explored the city after university hours, or during weekends.
+I would take a bus straight from my rented flat to the university, and vice-versa, be minding my own business.
+I hardly ate out or explored the city after university hours, or during weekends.

-But as the time went past, and my reclusive nature withdrew, slowly as it happened, things became easier.
-I soon found a part time job, befriended a few people – representing different communities, and even planned my first ever weekend trip, out of town.
+But as time went past, and my reclusive nature withdrew — slowly as it happened — things became easier.
+I soon found a part-time job in a local eatery, befriended a few people – representing different communities, and even planned my first-ever weekend trip, out of town, with them.

 I think studying abroad is a great way to expose yourself to new cultures and accept new realities.
-And as you’ve a much longer period of time with you, it is moreover easier for your introvert nature to slowly step back, at its own pace, allowing yourself to easily blend in.
+And as you have a much longer period of time with you, it is moreover easier for your introverted nature to slowly step back, at its own pace, allowing yourself to easily blend in.

-It is a phenomenal opportunity for an international exposure, learning a novel language and culture, and moreover feeling confident in being different communities – which you’ll eventually have to do at some point in your life.
-However, financial issues and nostalgia can bring in some vacillations about taking the decision to study abroad.
+It is a phenomenal opportunity for international exposure, learning a novel language and culture, and moreover feeling confident in being different communities – which you’ll eventually have to do at some point in your life.